Surgery is the main treatment for non-melanoma skin cancer, although it may depend on your individual circumstances.

 The cream is applied to the affected area for a number of weeks.

-As only the surface of the skin is affected, you won't experience the side effects associated with other forms of chemotherapy, such as vomiting or hair loss.
+As only the surface of the skin is affected, you will not experience the side effects associated with other forms of chemotherapy, such as vomiting or hair loss.
 However, your skin may feel sore for several weeks afterwards.

 Imiquimod cream is used to treat basal cell carcinomas with a diameter of less than 2cm (0.8 inches).
 It's also used to treat actinic keratoses and Bowen's disease.